 The outer trails of the park form a figure 8 around the two small lakes, with a few interconnecting pathways.
 The area also connects to the Parkway Trail, a 20 km paved path connecting several of Nanaimo’s beautiful parks.

 Colliery Dam Park is a great destination for families.
-The 2.3 km loop around the park is easy to navigate and well maintained.
+The 2.3 km loop around the park is easy to navigate and well-maintained.
 And if you like waterfalls, two can be found here!

 Finding the Waterfalls

-Chase River Falls, or better known as Granny Falls, is the more significant waterfall found at this park.
-However, it’s a bit more hidden.
+Chase River Falls, better known as Granny Falls, is the more significant waterfall found at this park.
+However, it's a bit more hidden.

 Dog Park